Love or loathe its concrete curves, this incongruous Eastern-bloc relic has the best views over the city.

 You can party all night in Berlin’s bewildering array of bars and clubs; world-famous Berghain has been called the best club on the planet.

-Full of attractive lakes and wooded nooks, and just steps away from many headline attractions.
+A vast park full of attractive lakes and wooded nooks, and just steps away from many headline attractions.